sonofhypnos/thoughts/posts/david-burns-clearerthinking.md

     negative emotions in two days.
 -   Placebo effects are common in most schools of therapy, but the speaker aims to develop more powerful treatments.
--   Cognitive therapy, as taught in the book \"Feeling Good,\" has shown positive outcomes in studies.
+-   Cognitive therapy, as taught in the book "Feeling Good," has shown positive outcomes in studies.
 -   Resistance is a factor that needs to be addressed in therapy to improve outcomes.